PinkInk/upylib/rfb/README.md

 - [**urfb**](urfb)<BR/>
 'nano' implementation for esp8266 micropython port.

-Refer README.md in each sub-directory for implementation specifics.
+Refer README.md in each sub-directory for useage example walk-through and implementation specifics.

 ###Installation